SAP-samples/teched2023-AD266/exercises/ex1/README.md

-# Exercise 1 - Understand the existing Project setup
+# Exercise 1 - Understand the Existing Project Setup

 To better understand the initial state of the project and where we want to go, let's examine the current state of the application.